Guide

 1. Research

 Research provides the data foundation for confident pricing decisions.
-This stage helps you understand your financial position and market conditions.
+Review these areas before setting your new prices:

 • Calculate your existing profit margins